Dimensions underlying the representational alignment of deep neural networks with humans: Methods

 \subsection{Triplet odd-one-out task}

-In the triplet odd-one-out task, participants are presented with three objects and must select the one that doesn't fit.
+In the triplet odd-one-out task, participants are presented with three objects and must choose the one that is least similar to the others, i.e. the odd-one-out.
 We define a dataset $\mathcal{D} \coloneqq \left\{\left(\{i_s, j_s, k_s\}, \{a_s, b_s\}\right)\right\}_{s=1}^{n}$ where \(n\) is the total number of triplets and \(\{i_s, j_s, k_s\}\) is a set of three unique objects, with \(\{a_s, b_s\}\) being the pair among them determined as most similar.
 We used a dataset of human responses collected by \citet{hebart2020revealing} to learn an embedding of human object concepts.
 In addition, we simulated the triplet choices from a DNN.
 For the DNN, we simulated these choices by computing the dot product of the penultimate layer activation $\vz_{i} \in \mathbb{R}_{+}$ after applying the ReLU function, where $S_{ij} = \vz_i^\top \vz_j$.
 The most similar pair \( \{a_s, b_s\} \) was then identified by the largest dot-product:

 Using this approach, we sampled triplet odd-one-out choices for a total of 20 million triplets for the DNN.